 Misbehaving children in Europe have to be very careful the first part of December.
 Saint Nicholas day is December 6, and that is the day the kindly saint appears and distributes gifts to obedient children… but beware, he has a not-so-nice “helper” who tags along with him.

-In north-eastern France, especially in the region of Alsace and Lorraine, this helper is called Père Fouettard, which translates as Father Whipper.
+In north-eastern France, especially in the region of Alsace and Lorraine, St. Nick’s helper is called Père Fouettard, which translates as Father Whipper.
 His name comes from the small whip (fouet) that he carries – and uses.
 While St. Nick gives out gifts and sweets to nice children, Father Whipper takes care of the naughty ones: he might just leave them lumps of coal instead of presents, or he might decide to beat them with his whip.
 Sometimes he even stuffs them into his basket and carries them away into the night, never to be seen again.
 Wow!
 Talk about motivation to behave…

 Just looking at jolly, old St. Nick’s partner is enough to give you a scare.
 He’s a big, ugly man with a long beard and shaggy, dark hair, wrapped in a big fur coat.
 He’s a noisy fellow too: cracking his whip, rattling chains, and ringing bells as he stomps along in heavy boots.